bahtiyartan/troia/docs/36Table.rst

 	SET TMPTABLE TO TABLE TMPTABLE;

-Sample 1: Compare LOOP Options
+Exercise 1: Compare LOOP Options
 ------------------------------

 Define a table and fill table with users whose PWDVALIDITY is more than 0.
 Write three LOOP statements :